jiradamugonshi/UkAccidents_mrjob_EMR/README.md

 # UkAccidents_mrjob_EMR
-Use Amazon EMR to create Hadoop cluster and run mrjob jobs in Python and Pig Latin scripts to explore “UK Car Accidents 2005-2015" dataset.
+Use Amazon EMR to create Hadoop cluster and run Python mrjob jobs and Pig Latin scripts to explore “UK Car Accidents 2005-2015" dataset.

+## Introduction
+We will create a Hadoop cluster in Amazon EMR using mrjob commands executed within a local machine terminal (PowerShell in my case).
+Later, we will run scripts in Python/Pig Latin to map the car accidents coordinates to the areas of the UK and find the regions having the high count of accidents and casualities.
+For the Python script, we will use the Shapefiles (geospatial vector data format) to locate each car accident coordinates within its region in the UK.

 ## Environment
 Windows(local machine), AWS.